ShadowCat7/Avarice/README.md

 ### What is this?

 This is a WIP HTML5 game.
-Top down 'twin-stick' shooter.
+It is a top down shooter.

 ### Why Should I Care?

 Maybe it will be fun to play at some point.

-### How Do I Get It To Run?
+### How Do I Play It?

 There's a demo at [http://shadowcat7.net/avarice/index.html](http://shadowcat7.net/avarice/index.html).

-If you want to build it run `browserify client.js > bundle.js`.
+The controls are WASD for movement and arrow keys to shoot.
+Press escape to pause.

+### How Do I Build It Myself?

+I built a bundle using browserify: `browserify client.js > bundle.js`. `index.html` has a script tag with `bundle.js` as the SRC.